 With the need for affordable housing, the trend of living in a small home, and the lowered risk involved, mobile home investment can be a great way to begin or diversify a real estate portfolio.
 Real estate investors all over the country are beginning to see the benefits of mobile home investment.
 Keep reading to learn more about how to find the right mobile home and how to successfully generate an income from it!

 Finding The Right Property

-When setting out to make a mobile home investment in Southern California and Central Ohio, you’ll what to be prepared and know what to watch out for.
+When setting out to make a mobile home investment in Ohio and California, you’ll what to be prepared and know what to watch out for.
 You will want to decide how large of a property you wish to buy and the age of the mobile home you will be willing to purchase.
 Some older mobile homes are beautifully maintained, however it is often better to stick to newer manufactured homes.

 Finding The Right Lot

 Some owners own the land their mobile home sits on, while others do not.
 If you are buying a mobile home along with the land, you will obviously need to prepare for a higher purchase price.
 The benefit of buying the land as well is that the land will appreciate over time.
 If you are buying a property on a leased space within a mobile home park, make sure you are familiar with the park ordinances, rules, and regulations.
 Get to know the park manager if possible so you can better gauge how the park is run.
 You’ll need to choose the right park in order to attract the right tenants.
 Tour several parks, walk around, and talk to residents.
 You can even drive the park at night and on the weekend to see if it is loud and bustling, or peaceful and quiet.

 Finding The Right Tenants